Xanor. Drug and Patient Information. Dosage. Overdose. Generic or Brand Xanor. For Professionals and Consumers.

 As with all anti anxiety medication, there is a small chance that Xanor could encourage suicidal thoughts or episodes of euphoria known as mania.
 If you notice any new or unusual symptoms after starting Xanor, call your doctor immediately.

 Possible food and drug interactions when taking Xanor

-Xanax may intensify the effect of alcohol.
+this anxiety treatment may intensify the effect of alcohol.
 Do not drink alcohol while taking Xanor.

 Never combine Xanor with Sporanox or Nizoral.
 These drugs cause a buildup of Xanor in the body.

 If Xanor is taken with certain other drugs, the effects of either could be increased, decreased, or altered.

 It is important to check with your doctor before combining Xanor with the following:

 Certain antibiotics such as Biaxin and erythromycin